MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/New-MgUserProfilePosition.md

 ### -Colleagues
 Colleagues that are associated with this position.
-To construct, please use Get-Help -Online and see NOTES section for COLLEAGUES properties and create a hash table.
+To construct, see NOTES section for COLLEAGUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRelatedPerson[]